fabiog1901/IoT-predictive-maintenance/README.md

 Now you can configure and run the Spark Streaming job.
 You need here the CDSW Access Key you saved in Lab 2.

+Open a second Terminal and SSH into the VM.
+The first is running the sensor data simulator, so you can't use it.

 ```
 $ cd ~
 $ ACCESS_KEY=<put here your cdsw model access key>